clarkmcc/go-hubspot/generated/v3/blog_posts/docs/Styles.md

 NewStylesWithDefaults instantiates a new Styles object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetVerticalAlignment

-`func (o *Styles) GetVerticalAlignment() string`

-GetVerticalAlignment returns the VerticalAlignment field if non-nil, zero value otherwise.

-### GetVerticalAlignmentOk

-`func (o *Styles) GetVerticalAlignmentOk() (*string, bool)`

-GetVerticalAlignmentOk returns a tuple with the VerticalAlignment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVerticalAlignment

-`func (o *Styles) SetVerticalAlignment(v string)`

-SetVerticalAlignment sets VerticalAlignment field to given value.

 ### GetBackgroundColor